sowmisow25/Cardiac-Risk-Prediction/README.md

 # Cardiac Risk Prediction using Machine Learning

-This project uses Python

-Python libraries used are:

-NumPy Pandas matplotlib scikit-learn

-We used Jupyter Notebook to run and execute

-# Project : Cardiac Risk Prediction using Machine Learning
+## Overview :
+This project focuses on predicting cardiac risks using Machine Learning techniques applied to medical records.
+By analyzing patient data, the project aims to highlight patterns, rank risk factors, and predict survival rates for individuals who have experienced heart failure.
+The insights generated can assist doctors in identifying key risk factors that may not be immediately apparent through traditional analysis.

-# Description :
+# Features :
-We have used Machine learning which is applied to medical records can be useful to predict the survival of a patient, highlighting patterns and even ranking the features to understand which are risk factors, possibly undetectable by doctors.
-In this notebook the analisys will be done starting from an EDA to understand the dataset and applying some preprocessing to be able to learn properly from it.
+- Exploratory Data Analysis (EDA):
+Initial analysis to understand the dataset, highlight trends, and identify correlations.
+- Data Preprocessing:
+Techniques like handling missing values, scaling, and feature selection to prepare the dataset for effective learning.
+- Machine Learning Models:
-Then will follow a number of machine learning models trained on the preprocessed dataset, aiming to predict the survival of patients that suffered HF.
+Various algorithms trained on preprocessed data to predict survival outcomes.
+- Insights Generation:
+Identification of significant risk factors affecting cardiac health and patient survival.